sthagen/afasi/README.md

     ["als", "othis"]
   ]
 ```

+Or the table is given as an object providing more detailed instructions constraining the translation rules like:

+* contra indicators - when given exempting a line from translation
+* pro indicators - when given marking a line for translation
+* flip_flop indicators - providing either stop-start (default) or start-stop state switching

+The JSON object format is best understood when executing the template command and adapting the resulting JSON
+object written to standard out.

 Default for input source is standard in and out per default is sent to standard out.